StarGate01/p8b-infinitime/README.md

 ## Compiling

 Use the scripts in `scripts/`.
 First compile InfiniTime (`build_infinitime.sh`) and mcuboot  (`build_mcuboot.sh`), and then compile wasp-os (`build_wasp.sh`).
 The Wasp reloader factory package will package the builds of mcuboot and the Infinitime minimal recovery loader.

+Internally, Infinitime is compiled with these additional arguments: `-DTARGET_DEVICE=P8 -DLF_CLK=RC -DDRIVER_ACC=SC7A20`.
+Yuu can change them in `build_infinitime.sh` if your smartwatch has a different hardware configuration.

 ## OTA Stock Upgrade Path: